 - We accept all dogs, cats, rabbits and other small pets, reptiles and amphibians, and birds.

-- Horses and other farm animals are accepted by appointment only (contact our Farm Manager by email).
+- Farm animals are accepted by appointment only (contact our Farm Manager by email).

 - We do not accept injured or abandoned wildlife.
 Please contact East Ridge Animal Hospital or other wildlife rehabilitators in the area for wildlife.